faenrandir/a_careful_examination/content/documents/book_of_mormon/quoting_fake_mark.md

 updated = "2024-03-23"

 +++
-Many {{ link(text="theological anachronisms exist in the Book of Mormon", path="/bom-parallels-to-1800s-thought/") }}, but among the most problematic is the quotation of the end of the book of Mark by Moroni.
+Many [theological anachronisms exist in the Book of Mormon](/bom-parallels-to-1800s-thought/), but among the most problematic is the quotation of the end of the book of Mark by Moroni.

 ### The verses in question